svarunid/svarunid/README.md

 I am a student currently pursuing my *Bachelor’s degree in Computer Science and Engineering*.
 I was a App Developer.
 Currently into **Machine Learning**.
 Adore Technological Innovations ❤

-+ Working on ⚒: Heart Disease Classification
++ Working on ⚒: Time Series Analysis and Forecasting
 + Hobby: Songs and Dance 🎶, Anime 🍡
 + Pronoun: Him/His 👦